-- Significantly increased penalties that can be applied for failing to lodge a tax return (or other tax-related document) on time (applicable to documents required to be lodged on or after 1 July 2017).
+- Significantly increased penalties (as great as AUD 525,000) that can be applied for failing to lodge a tax return (or other tax-related document) on time (applicable to documents required to be lodged on or after 1 July 2017).

 - Doubling of penalties that can be applied for making a false or misleading statement (applicable to statements made from 1 July 2017).